 Università Cattolica del Sacro Cuore

 Università Cattolica del Sacro Cuore (also known as UCSC or UNICATT) is an Italian private research university and was founded in 1921.
 Cattolica is the largest private university in Europe.
 Its main campus is located in Milan, with satellite campuses in Brescia, Piacenza, Cremona, Rome and Campobasso.
-You will be studying at the Piacenza campus!
+You will be studying at the Piacenza campus.
+The Piacenza campus of UCSC has a world-class Faculty of Agricultural Science, Food and Environmental Sciences.

 UCSC has been awarded 5 stars by international university ranking system, QS Stars, and has been noted as the fourth most recommended university to attend by international students